 Over the past many years of living abroad (in the US for long time and in Germany for a short time) I have had the opportunity to send and receive money for managing my expenses.
 On all the occasions that I have sent money from the US to India (either to my NRI account) or for vendor payments, I have used several different services.
-I always wonder as to what is the best money transfer service, to send money to India. (or to send money overseas to your family in any country) Before I start on a long story, here is my calculated opinion:
+I always wonder as to what is the best money transfer service, to send money to India. (or to send money overseas to your family in any country) Before I start on a long story, here is a calculated opinion based on the value of money alone, without looking at the time of transaction:

 The quick verdict: TRANSFERWISE